-BUDDHAS, LENINS, HOLY WATERS AND SECRETIVE VALLEYS
+BUDDHAS, LENINS AND SECRETIVE VALLEYS

 Ulan Ude – Barguzin – Baikal – Arshan – Naryn-Atsagat

-Regular monthly departures: this tour is offered regularly once a month.
-Let us know your desired departure month by clicking on the ask-us button below and we will match your preferences with the relevant scheduled group departure.
-If you are unsure about the month you wish to travel in, then simply tell us a period or a season of the year and we will provide you a range of scheduled group departures: just pick up yours!
+This tour is offered on a regular monthly basis.
+Let us know your desired departure month by clicking on the learn-more button below: we will match your preferences with the next relevant scheduled group departure.
+If you are still unsure about your desired departure date, then simply tell us a period or a season of the year and we will provide you a range of scheduled group departures: just pick up yours!

 Our scheduled group departures don't suit your plans?
-If you are travelling with friends and there are 5 or more of you, you can set your own dates and we will organise a tour just for you without charging any additional fee.
-If you are travelling solo or with less than 4 companions we will organise a slightly more expensive tailored tour according to your time schedule and specific geographical preferences.
+If you are travelling with more than 4 friends, you can set your own departure date: we will arrange a bespoke tour just for you for the same price per person advertised below.
+If you are travelling solo or with less than four companions, we will then organise a slightly more expensive tailored tour according to your time schedule and specific geographical preferences.

 DAY 1 - Ulan Ude

-- In the morning you will meet your tour guide in the lobby of the designated hotel (exact hotel address and meeting time will be communicated well in advance per email; private airport pickup and shuttle service available for a small additional fee).
+In the morning you will meet your tour guide in the lobby of the designated hotel (exact hotel address and meeting time will be communicated well in advance per email; private airport pickup and shuttle service available for a small additional fee).

-- Introductory briefing about the region, the route and the set of rules to observe while travelling in Buryatia.
+Introductory briefing about the region, the route and the set of rules to observe while travelling in Buryatia.

 In the afternoon we'll also visit the villages of Ivolginsky and Atsagat, home to two of the most important datsans (temples) of Buryat Buddhism and major pilgrimage sites for every Buddhist across Russia and the former Soviet Union.

-- Lunch, dinner and overnight in Ulan-Ude.
+Lunch, dinner and overnight in Ulan-Ude.

 DAY 2/3 - Baikal Lake

 After breakfast we'll depart from Ulan-Ude and slowly travel along the eastern shore of the mighty Baikal Lake.

-- We'll devote two entire days to the villages, bays and coves of the pristine Wild East of the Baikal.
+We'll devote two entire days to the villages, bays and coves of the pristine Wild East of the Baikal.

 During your time in the area you'll have also the unique chance to meet with the local Buryat people, who will share with you their food, their home and the mystic secrets of their culture.

 You can also prolong your stay to either undertake a challenging but extremely rewarding 7-day hike along the lakeshore or simply chill-out in Ust-Barguzin, a pretty wooden village with good touristic infrastructures; please contact us to learn more about this option.

-- Dinner and overnight in local guesthouses.
+Meals and overnights in local guesthouses.

-Day 4 - Barguzin Valley
+DAY 4 - Barguzin Valley

-- We'll spend the fourth day of our tour travelling across the Barguzin Valley.
+We'll spend the fourth day of our tour travelling across the Barguzin Valley.

-- The valley is also known as the little Tibet of Siberia for its concentration of temples, shrines and pilgrimage site.
+The valley is also known as the little Tibet of Siberia for its concentration of temples, shrines and pilgrimage site.

-- Dinner and overnight in Ulan-Ude.
+Dinner and overnight in Ulan-Ude.

-Day 5 - Southern Shore
+DAY 5 - Southern Shore

-- We'll leave Ulan-Ude after a lazy-morning-cum-sumptuous-breakfast and travel along the southern shore of the Baikal Lake.
+We'll leave Ulan-Ude after a lazy-morning-cum-sumptuous-breakfast and travel along the southern shore of the Baikal Lake.

 The train will stop en route in several pretty wooden hamlets, lakeside resorts and Soviet industrial towns such as Mishika, Tankhoy, Murino, Baikalsk and Slyudyanka: we will choose together where to hop off and on according to your personal wishes, cultural preferences, nature desires and travel needs.

-- Dinner and overnight in Kultuk.
+Dinner and overnight in Kultuk.

 DAY 6 - Tunka Valley

-- Today's we'll travel southwest towards the remote border to Mongolia heading into the secretive Tunka Valley, renowned for its postcard landscapes and a curious mixture of ancient Buddhist stupas, traditional Russian hamlets and Soviet mountain retreats.
+Today's we'll travel southwest towards the remote border to Mongolia heading into the secretive Tunka Valley, renowned for its postcard landscapes and a curious mixture of ancient Buddhist stupas, traditional Russian hamlets and Soviet mountain retreats.

 We'll move at slow pace enjoying the gorgeous nature and the cultural exotica of the area; highlights will include: the Soviet observatory in Badary, the traditional Buryat village of Zhemchug and the spa-town of Arshan.

-- Backed by the dramatic, cloud-wreathed peaks of the Eastern Sayan, Arshan has been recently awoken from its sleepy slumber, but worry not: the Kyngyrga River still murmurs with ice-cold water from elevated valleys above the village, the prayer wheels still twirl at the tranquil little Buddhist temples and cows still blunder through the streets.
+Backed by the dramatic, cloud-wreathed peaks of the Eastern Sayan, Arshan has been recently awoken from its sleepy slumber, but worry not: the Kyngyrga River still murmurs with ice-cold water from elevated valleys above the village, the prayer wheels still twirl at the tranquil little Buddhist temples and cows still blunder through the streets.

-- Dinner and overnight in Arshan.
+Dinner and overnight in Arshan.

 DAY 7 - Flight back home or transfer to further destinations

-- After enjoying a last Buryat-style breakfast together we'll take care of your transfer to the airport/train station of choice.
+After enjoying a last Buryat-style breakfast together we'll take care of your transfer to the airport/train station of choice.

-- For those wishing to take the train/bus to reach further destinations: we will arrange transport to the local train/bus station.
+For those wishing to take the train/bus to reach further destinations: transfer to the local bus station.

-- End of the tour.
+End of the tour.

-4 to 9 participants: 1090 €
+4 to 9 participants: 1090 € per person

 The price includes: double/twin room accommodation (breakfast included; single supplement: 18 euro/night), private transport in the region, entrance fees to the attractions listed in the itinerary, guiding and translation service.